 Ingredients

-- 8 ounces fresh green beans
+- 10 ounces fresh green beans (about 1½ cups, chopped in 1½ inch pieces)

 - 1 cup fresh or frozen peas

-- ¼ cup grapeseed oil (or olive oil)
+- ½ cup olive oil (or grapeseed or avocado oil)

-- 1 tablespoon deli-style mustard (or Dijon)
+- 2 tablespoon deli-style mustard (or Dijon)

 - salt and pepper (to taste)

-- Parmesan shavings (for garnish)
+- ¼ cup Parmesan shavings (for garnish)

 Instructions

-- Trim the asparagus - Hold a stalk in the middle and at the end and bend until it breaks in two.
-Use the remaining tip end as a guide to trim the rest of the asparagus.
+- To trim the asparagus, hold a stalk in the middle and at the end and bend until it breaks in two.
+Use this piece as a guide to trim the rest of the asparagus.
 Discard the ends.
+Cut the asparagus tips into 1½-inch pieces.
+Trim off the end of the green beans.
+Cut the beans into 1½-inch pieces.¾ pound asparagus, 10 ounces fresh green beans

 - Bring a pot of salted water to a boil.
 Add the asparagus and beans and cook for 1 minute.
 Add the peas and cook for another 30-45 seconds.
+Transfer the veggies to a bowl of ice water using a strainer or slotted spoon.
+Drain and set aside.1 cup fresh or frozen peas

 Notes

 - Cook the pasta in well-salted water.
 This is the only way to flavor the pasta itself.
-I add 2 teaspoons of salt for 8 ounces of pasta.
+I add 3-4 teaspoons of salt for 12 ounces of pasta.

 - Cook the pasta in the same water that was used to blanch the vegetables.
 This will lightly infuse the pasta with the veggie flavor and also means one less pan to clean.